oskapt/docker-hugo/README.md

 # Gitlab users

-In the file `.gitlab-ci.yml` use `image: freethebit/hugo:v0.55.4`, or `image: freethebit/hugo:latest`, but the current blackfriday (markdown engine) version that hugo uses have a nasty bug related to lists and code blocks, and this why I recomend using only `v0.55.4`.
+In the file `.gitlab-ci.yml` use `image: freethebit/hugo:v0.55.4`, or `image: freethebit/hugo:latest`.
 You can check an example on how I use in my simple project in this [link](https://gitlab.com/freethebit/c/blob/f4292d04b895ec901011c7c4adf2daa3b17399ec/.gitlab-ci.yml), the content and theme are submodules, separed projects.

 # Building your site